Pamela Anderson: 2000s: Rise to media prominence

+2010s: Shift to reality television

 In 2010, she appeared in the short film The Commuter directed by the McHenry Brothers and shot entirely on the Nokia N8 smartphone as promotion for the phone in the UK.
 Anderson was featured in a beach-themed editorial, shot by Mario Testino for Brazilian Vogues June 2013 "Body Issue".

 In November 2010, Anderson appeared on season 4 of Bigg Boss, the Indian version of the Big Brother television franchise.
 She stayed as a guest in the house for three days for a reported sum of Rs.
 2.5 crores (approx US$550,000).
 Furthering her involvement in the franchise, Anderson took part in the 12th season of Big Brother in the United Kingdom in 2011.
 In 2012, she appeared as a Special Houseguest on the fourth season of VIP Brother, the celebrity spin-off of Big Brother in Bulgaria.

-On Day 12 of the first season of Promi Big Brother in Germany, she entered the house, as a Special Guest Star on the final day.
+On Day 12 of the first season of Promi Big Brother in Germany, she entered the house, as a special guest star on the final day.
 David Hasselhoff, a former Baywatch co-star, was a contestant on Days 1 to 5.

 Anderson was a contestant on the tenth season of Dancing with the Stars, partnered with professional dancer Damian Whitewood.
 The season premiered on March 22, 2010.
 Anderson was eliminated after seven weeks.
 She also took part in the 15th season all-star edition in 2012 with Tristan MacManus.
 Anderson and MacManus were eliminated in the first week of competition.

 In May 2011, she was a contestant on the Bailando 2011 (Argentina), partnered with professional dancer Damian Whitewood.
 She left the competition after 4 weeks.

 In 2013, Anderson appeared on the eighth series of the British reality TV show Dancing on Ice, partnered with former winner Matt Evers.

 In 2018, she was a contestant on the ninth season of French Dancing with the Stars.
 The season premiered on September 29, 2018.
 Anderson was eliminated on November 8, 2018.
+She served as an executive producer for the 2018 plant-based documentary The Game Changers, along with James Cameron, Arnold Schwarzenegger, and Jackie Chan.